Getting error code 229 on your Lennox® furnace?

 It’s best to allow an Expert like one from Peitz Service Experts in Pierre finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be completely content with our furnace repair in Pierre.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working properly if your furnace inducer motor begins in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.